Indigo: Entanglements

 ― Nikole Hannah-Jones, The 1619 Project: A New American Origin Story

-Indigo: Entanglements is a new and ongoing body of works (multimedia painting incorporating silkscreen, vintage African fabric, newsprint, acrylic, etc.) interrogating the unmitigated drama and tragedy of New World Slavery and Trans-Atlantic slave trade.
-The Trans-Atlantic slave trade was, in the words of the African American scholar and activist W E B Du Bois, "the most magnificent drama in the last thousand years of human history….
-The transportation of ten million human beings out of the dark beauty of their mother continent into the new found El Dorado of the West….
-They descended into Hell”"
+The Trans-Atlantic slave trade was, in the words of W. E. B. Du Bois, “the most magnificent drama in the last thousand years of human history… the transportation of ten million human beings out of the dark beauty of their mother continent into the newfound El Dorado of the West… They descended into Hell.”

-“Not everything that is faced can be changed, but nothing can be changed unless it is faced.” — James Baldwin
+“Not everything that is faced can be changed, but nothing can be changed unless it is faced.”